Cannabis consumption and anti-drug laws are tied to Asia, and Asian immigrants.

 - The Hawaiian Alchemist (Honolulu, Hawaii) aka Topher Jacob is a cannabis chef and culinary edibles creator.
 Jacob collaborates and works closely with local growers to strain pair not just edibles, but to create a true “grow to table” experience, he tells Emerald.
 His recipes feature everything from Truffle Crab Rangoons, to infused escargot, vegan plates, and more.

-Media, PR and Law:
+Media, PR, Consulting and Law:

 - Almost Consulting (Seattle) is a digital and experiential marketing firm, explains the company’s website.
 It is owned by Kieryn Wang.
 Almost Consulting’s services range from analytics, to email and social media marketing, events, content strategy and more.

 - AMNESIA (San Francisco) is an influencer marketing company for cannabis and CBD brands.
 Co-founded by Courtney Wu.
 Specifically, the company collaborates “with brands and influencers to create meaningful content for the cannabis market, elevating the industry, influencers, companies, and community,” explains its LinkedIn.

 - Anne Cho Photography (Seattle) is run by Anne Cho, “a professional commercial photographer and photo editor.
 With an extensive background in product photography and experience in the studios of some of Seattle’s top companies, she lights, captures, and edits exceptional visuals,” according to Cho’s website.